 We expect to issue additional capital stock in the future that will result in dilution to all other stockholders.
 We expect to grant equity awards to employees, directors, and consultants under our stock incentive plans.
 We may also raise capital through equity financings in the future.
-As part of our business strategy, we may acquire or make investments in complementary companies, products, or technologies and issue equity securities to pay for any such acquisition or investment, such as our issuance of equity securities in connection with our acquisition of Able Health in February 2020.
+As part of our business strategy, we may acquire or make investments in complementary companies, products, or technologies and issue equity securities to pay for any such acquisition or investment, such as our issuance of equity securities in connection with our acquisitions of Able Health, Healthfinch, Vitalware, and Twistle between February 2020 and July 2021.
 Any such issuances of additional capital stock may cause stockholders to experience significant dilution of their ownership interests and the per-share value of our common stock to decline.